Smoked Pastrami Sandwich

 When ready to cook, set temperature to 225℉ and preheat, lid closed for 15 minutes.

 Remove the plastic wrap from the beef brisket and arrange on the grill grate.
-Smoke meat for 3 to 4 hours.
+Smoke meat for three-four hours.

 Remove from grill and wrap in foil making sure to seal very well.
-Place back on grill and continue cooking for another 3 to 4 hours or until a thermometer inserted in the thickest part of the meat registers an internal temperature of 204℉.
+Place back on grill and continue cooking for another three-four hours or until a thermometer inserted in the thickest part of the meat registers an internal temperature of 204℉.

 Remove from grill and rest in foil for at least 30 minutes before slicing.
 If you want cold pastrami, allow to cool completely, refrigerate until chilled and then slice.
 Enjoy!